Do You Really Need a Rangehood? Pros, Cons, and Expert Advice

 • Installation Cost: Adding a ducted unit can be costly, particularly if your kitchen wasn’t designed for one.
 It may require additional structural work, electrical wiring, or ducting installation, which can quickly increase expenses.

 • Maintenance: Filters need regular cleaning or replacement to keep the system running efficiently.
-Neglecting this can lead to reduced performance, unpleasant odours, and increased grease buildup.

 When Do I Need To Have Rangehood?